duartemelo/MSAuth/README.md

 👨‍💻 **UNDER DEVELOPMENT**

-Open the project with Visual Studio and run it using Docker :)
+Open the project with Visual Studio, setup your connection strings at appsettigs.json, and run it using Docker :)
 If you can't connect to your SQL Server database, you might need to do this: https://vivekcek.wordpress.com/2018/06/10/connecting-to-local-or-remote-sql-server-from-docker-container/